kanisterio/kanister/examples/time-log-kopia-repository-server/README.md

 --access-key=<aws_access_key> --secret-access-key=<aws_secret_access_key> --password=<repository_password>
 ```

+**NOTE:**
+All the secrets mentioned below are required to be created in the same namespace as the Kanister controller.
+And all the secrets would be used while creating the Repository Server CR.

 - Generate TLS Certificates and create TLS secret for Kopia Repository Server for secure communication between Kopia Repository Server and Client

 ```bash